ICOA-SBC/GSON-cheminformatics/README.md

 from Tuesday to Friday, before each course starts (which is annoying!)

-**Note for teachers:**
-Perhaps switch to Windows from next year?

 ### Work in progress, reserved for teachers

 1. Open a terminal, and type `echo $PATH` to check the existing PATHS (normally you shoud not be able to find `/opt/anaconda3`).
 2. Type `gedit ~/.bashrc`.
 A text editor interface will automatically appear.
 3. Add `export PATH=/opt/anaconda3/bin:$PATH` to the end of the file, then save and close the file.
 4. Reload the profile with `source ~/.bashrc`
 5. Type the command `which conda`, you should be able to find it at `opt/anaconda3/`.
 6. Type the command `conda init bash` to initiate it.
 7. Reload the profile with `source ~/.bashrc`.
 After all these steps, you should now see `(base)` before your prompt.

-### Another solution provided by service info (which seems easier, thus recommended):
+### Another solution provided by service info (which seems easier, thus recommended)

 1. Open a terminal, and change to the directory where `conda` is installed: `cd /opt/anaconda3/bin`
 2. Initiate it by `./conda init`
 3. Close the terminal, and re-open a new one
 4. You should now see `(base)` before your prompt

-### A more automatic way (WIP, since it requires restarting the terminal, it does not work for the moment):
+### A more automatic way (WIP, since it requires restarting the terminal, it does not work for the moment)

 An `init.sh` script is also included in the repo.
 It automates all the 3 major steps: